Biographies Characteristics Analysis

 Chemistry

-"in recognition of his work on catalysis, as well as his research into the basic principles of controlling chemical equilibrium and reaction rates."
+"in recognition of the work he has done in catalysis, and for his research into the fundamental principles of controlling chemical equilibria and reaction rates."

 Born in Riga (Russian Empire), German citizen